security-force-monitor/research-handbook/source/units-relations.rst

 .. admonition:: Example

     By law the ``Ministry of Defence`` in Nigeria provides administrative support to the ``Nigerian Army``, establishing a relationship we could classify as ``administrative``.
 The ``Standards Department`` of an ``Army Headquarters`` might be under the control of the ``Army Headquarters``, meaning the ``Army Headquarters`` could order the Department to take some sort of action.
-This technically means the Department is under the “command” of the Headquarters, but the Monitor would describe this relationship as ``administrative`` because the Department is not in the field conducting operations, it's an administrative organ of the Army Headquarters.
+This technically means the Department is under the “command” of the Headquarters, but the Monitor would describe this relationship as ``administrative`` because the Department is not in the field conducting operations, it's an administrative organ of the ``Army Headquarters``.

 first_precise:range